Eyeries: Amenities

 There is a local Tidy Towns group, which has overseen efforts resulting in several awards in the annual Tidy Towns Competition, as well as the Best-Kept Village and Overall Winner awards in the all-island Best-Kept Places competition in 2012.

-Economy and culture
+Economy

 The village has a range of holiday accommodation businesses, a post office and grocery store, a general store with a petrol pump, two pubs, one of which serves food, and a cafe, and a plant nursery.
 On its outskirts, opposite the graveyard at Cappaneil, is the Anam Cara Writer's and Artist's Retreat which has hosted hundreds of writers and artists since around 2000.
 A little further from the village centre is the Milleens Cheese operation, based on the farm, belonging to the Steele family, from which Ireland's first craft cheese came.

+In popular culture

-Eyeries was the location for the shooting of the film The Purple Taxi (also Le Taxi Mauve, 1977) starring Fred Astaire, Peter Ustinov, and Charlotte Rampling, and also the 1998 TV series (from a Deirdre Purcell novel), Falling for a Dancer.
+Eyeries was the location for the shooting of the film The Purple Taxi (also Le Taxi Mauve, 1977) starring Fred Astaire, Peter Ustinov, and Charlotte Rampling, the 1998 TV series (from a Deirdre Purcell novel), Falling for a Dancer, and also a short TV movie Iníon an Fhiaclóra (Dentist's Daughter) directed by Jacqueline O'Neil who is local to the area.